 Leadership and the role of team development

 During Quarter 4 in 2017 we saw a massive uptake of our Effective Teams workshop.
 Bigger than Ben-Hur kind of massive.
-It got me thinking about the role of leadership in team working/development and organisational culture.
+It got us thinking about the role of leadership in team working/development and organisational culture.

-I started to wonder how we could more effectively help our clients:
+We started to wonder how we could more effectively help our clients:

 • Benchmark the behavioural requirements of a their high performing teams